Accused killer of Muslim family in London, Ont., says 'I didn't have much to lose' in police video at trial | CBC News

-'I didn't have much to lose,' accused killer tells police after attacking Muslim family with pickup truck
+'I didn't have much to lose,' accused killer says after striking Muslim family with pickup truck

 Nathaniel Veltman on trial for murder-terror after Afzaal family attacked in June 6, 2021, in London, Ont.

-The murder-terror trial of Nathaniel Veltman, 22, in Ontario Superior Court in Windsor is now in its second week.
-On Monday, the jury watched a police video of the accused speaking to Det.
+The murder-terror trial of Nathaniel Veltman in Ontario Superior Court in Windsor is in its second week.
+On Monday, the jury watched a police video of the accused speaking to London police Det.
 Micah Bourdeau the morning after the attack.

-Bourdeau, in the witness box Monday as the video was playing, will be cross-examined by the defence in the afternoon.
+Bourdeau was in the witness box Monday as the video was playing.

-The accused spent a lot of time on the internet, doing a lot of "research" about what he called media dishonesty and the role of Western governments in covering up crimes committed by minorities against white people.
-Even online, he said, he didn't interact with people who shared his views because he was worried about being put on a government watch list.
+Veltman said he spent a lot of time on the internet doing "research" about what he called media dishonesty and the role of Western governments in covering up crimes committed by minorities against white people.
+Even online, the accused said, he didn't interact with people who shared his views because he was worried about being put on a government watch list.

 "I was very paranoid about the feds," he told the detective.